jjsyucsd/cse15l-lab-reports/LabReport3.md

 Citation: I learned about the `grep -c` option from: https://www.geeksforgeeks.org/grep-command-in-unixlinux/#options-available-in-grep-command

 Option 4: `grep -v` (Invert Match):
-The `grep -v` opiton inverts the match, and displays all lines that do not contain the specified pattern.
+The `grep -v` option inverts the match, and displays all lines that do not contain the specified pattern.
 This is useful for excluding certain patterns from the search results.

 * Example 1: In this example, we use `grep -v` to search the text file `pmed.0020191.txt` (located in the `./plos` subdirectory) for all lines that do not contain the string `"institutions"`.
 ```